novasamatech/nova-spektr/CONTRIBUTING.md

 - Remember that the goal is to improve the project, not to prove that you are right

 # License
-By contributing to the Crypto Wallet project, you agree that your contributions will be licensed under the [Apache 2.0 License](https://github.com/nova-wallet/omni-enterprise/blob/dev/LICENSE.md).
+By contributing to the Nova Spektr project, you agree that your contributions will be licensed under the [Apache 2.0 License](https://github.com/nova-wallet/omni-enterprise/blob/dev/LICENSE.md).